suffolklibraries/sljekyll/_events/chantry-2017-10-07-fun-palace.md

 breadcrumb: y
 ---

 Everyone is invited to share a skill with others or try something new.
+So far we have the following for you to try, and additional activities are still to be confirmed:

+* Musical instruments
+* Hoverboarding
+* Martial arts
+* Jewellery making
+* Crochet
+* Latch hook rug making
+* Pool
+* Stone painting
+* Jigsaws
+* Board games
+* Giant Jenga
+* Making masks
+* Storytelling
+* Genealogy
+* Viking re-enactment
+* Tying bandages

 "Everyone an artist, everyone a scientist."